algorgeous/Assistant-Samo-Trace-Me/Ktbs_bib_php/README.md

 ##### __construct($Trace_uri)
 ##### __construct($base_uri, $trace_name)
 ##### __construct($base_uri, $trace_name, $model_uri)
-The constructor of this class can be called in three manner : with the Trace uri as argument ($trace_uri) , or with Base uri and the trace's name as argument ( $base_uri, $trace_name) , or with Base uri , the model uri and the trace's name as argument ( $base_uri, $trace_name, $model_uri) the variables $trace_uri, $base_uri,$model_uri, and $trace_name are strings variables which contains the URI of the Trace , URI of the Base , URI of the Model and the Trace's name
+The constructor of this class can be called in three manner :
+  - with the Trace uri as argument ($trace_uri) ,
+  - or with Base uri and the trace's name as argument ( $base_uri, $trace_name) ,
+  - or with Base uri , the model uri and the trace's name as argument ( $base_uri, $trace_name, $model_uri)

+The variables $trace_uri, $base_uri,$model_uri, and $trace_name are strings variables which contains the URI of the Trace , URI of the Base , URI of the Model and the Trace's name

  ##### Bool exist()

-this method verify if the trace exist of not.
+This method verify if the trace exist of not.
 It returns True if it exist and False if not.

 ##### Delete()
-this method delete the Trace from KTBS.
+This method delete the Trace from KTBS.

 ##### Array getObsels()
-this method return an Array which contains Obsels of the Trace.
+This method return an Array which contains Obsels of the Trace.
 ##### String getUri()
-this method return a string which contains the URI of the Trace.
+This method return a string which contains the URI of the Trace.
 ##### String getModel()
-this method return a string which contains the Model's URI of the Trace.
+This method return a string which contains the Model's URI of the Trace.
 ##### String getOrigin()
-this meth
+This method return a string which contains the origin date of the Trace.

 ##### Array getSource()
-this method return an Array which contains all the traces names which are the sources of this computed trace.
+This method return an Array which contains all the traces names which are the sources of this computed trace.
 This method brings you the result only if the Object is created using the Trace_Uri Creating the Trace object with the base URI , model URI and the trace name argument is mainly used to create a non exiting trace.